 Holiday pay and leave has been recently subjected to numerous case law decisions and statutes, becoming a difficult provision to manage correctly.
-Administering this entitlement usually falls to payroll and HR to jointly administer and this course is aimed at both disciplines.
+Administering this statutory and often contractual right usually falls to payroll and HR to jointly handle and this course is aimed at both disciplines.

-Commencing with a detailed explanation of the impact of influential case law and statutes and the differences between the different types of annual leave, delegates are taught how to apply these parameters to a range of circumstances from backpay to zero-hour contracts to part-year entitlements.
+Commencing with a detailed explanation of the impact of influential case law and statutes and the differences between the different types of annual leave, delegates are taught how to apply these parameters to a range of circumstances from backpay to part-time entitlements.
 The interaction between holiday leave and sickness and maternity leave is also explored.

 To provide delegates with the underpinning knowledge, case law and statutes which govern holiday pay and leave calculations and apply this knowledge in a range of circumstances, so they can manage this provision for their organisations accurately and professionally.

 - Be aware of legislation affecting holiday pay and leave

 - Appreciate the implications of the different types of annual leave entitlement

 - Know how to calculate entitlement for starters, leavers and part-time workers and pro-rata bank holiday entitlements